Login Sign in

 Veterinarians use a variety of tools in the management of allergic dermatitis.
 Depending on your dog’s allergies, your treatment plan may include parasite preventives, prescription diets, injections, medicated dog shampoo for skin allergies, and other treatments.
 In many cases, prescription dog allergy medicine plays a role in the management of allergies.

-These five allergy medications for dogs are commonly prescribed by veterinarians to manage allergy symptoms in dogs.
+These seven allergy medications for dogs are commonly prescribed by veterinarians to manage allergy symptoms in dogs.

 Apoquel